 A Brief History of Direct Communications Cedar Valley

-Or, How we built the most advanced fiber network in Utah right here in Eagle Mountain.
+Or, how we built the most advanced fiber network in Utah right here in Eagle Mountain.

 Direct Communications is a family owned and operated rural telecom provider with roots going back to 1951 when Lee May bought Rockland Telephone from T. H. Bell, future Secretary of Education under President Ronald Reagan.
 Lee ran the company until 1977 when he sold Rockland Telephone to his son Leonard May.
 Upon assuming ownership of Rockland Telephone, Leonard executed plant upgrades to the network to make Rockland Telephone a state of the art telephone network, including being the first independent telephone company to install a digital switch.